DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDrawer/1 Configuration/template.md

 This property specifies the drawer's content.
 To specify the view's content, nest it inside the Drawer's markup element as shown in the code below.

-[important] Always specify a fixed width for the drawer's content as shown in the code below.
+[important] Always specify a fixed width for the drawer's content.
+You can do it in the [maxSize](/Documentation/ApiReference/UI_Components/dxDrawer/Configuration/#maxSize) property or for the content element as shown in the following example.
 This width is used to calculate the drawer's width.

 ---
 ##### jQuery